 Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but should research private or Holy Name Technical School-specific grants, scholarships, and other funding opportunities..
 International students with need may qualify for the following types of financial support at Holy Name Technical School:

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Holy Name Technical School is $11,222 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+Housing and campus dining at Holy Name Technical School is $11,222 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the Holy Name Technical School's on-campus cafeterias and dining halls.
+Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
 The cost of board-only is $3,500.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
 Full-time undergrads at Holy Name Technical School pay $200 in fees each academic year.